Sean-w94/atmos/article/article.md

 The main benefit of streams in this project is the ability to architect data-flow as a pipeline.

 Let's take a look at the [srv/server.es][] file.
 On line 9 we call the `transport` function and pass it a callback.
-The `transport` function can be found in [srv/lib/transport.js][], all it does is accept an incoming WebSocket and wrap it in a stream.
+The `transport` function can be found in [srv/lib/transport.js][].
+All it does is accept an incoming WebSocket and wrap it in a stream.

 In the callback we use that stream: